 My current research interests involve:

-- The use of sociological, anthropological and historical studies/theories in recontextualizing and understanding contemporary technological practices, specifically those relating to databases, transaction processing, and distributed systems.
+- The use of sociological, anthropological and historical studies/theories in recontextualizing and understanding contemporary technological practices, specifically those relating to databases, transaction processing, distributed systems, and artificial intelligence.

 - The analysis and visualization of large-scale, densely contextual empirical data to address long-running concerns in economic, cultural and urban sociology.